Can A Christian Become A Freemason? (Understanding Freemasonry & Christianity)

 The Freemasons’ Community: A first-of-its-kind online community for those looking to learn more about the mysteries of Freemasonry in the company of like-minded men.
 Click here to learn more.

-Another common reason why many believe that Christians cannot be Freemasons is that the path of Freemasonry doesn’t lead to God, and therefore they believe it doesn’t ultimately lead to salvation.
+A common reason why many believe Christians cannot be Freemasons is that the path of Freemasonry doesn’t lead to God, and therefore they believe it doesn’t ultimately lead to salvation, which is true…

-Even though there are many arguments as to why Christians cannot and should not be Freemasons, there have always been, and still are today, many Christians all around the world who also belong to Freemasonry, and feel that Christianity and Freemasonry are totally compatible.
+Even though there are many arguments as to why Christians cannot and should not be Freemasons, there have always been, and still are today many Christians around the world (myself included) who also belong to a Masonic Lodge and feel that Christianity and Freemasonry are totally compatible.

 NB: Aspiring Masons and Master Masons from all over the world look forward to our emails.
 If you’d like to join them, sign up for Masonic Find’s newsletter.
 It’s free and our next email goes out in a few hours.